The Cairngorms Up-Close: Gallery

 Where and when encountered: Grantown-on-Spey on 12 June 2024

 About: Red campion thrives in the lightly shaded habitat of hedgerows, coppice woodlands, and woodland rides and clearings.
-The species can be encountered from the far north to the far south of Great Britain.
+The species may be encountered from the far north to the far south of Great Britain.

 Hedge woundwort (Stachys sylvatica)